muratk5n/thirdwave/en/2021/03/power-of-nations-beckley.md

-rise... if power is measured in terms of GDP or CINC, China already appears to be the most powerful country in the world; by contrast, if power is measured with my proxy for net resources or the UN or World Bank’s measures of net resources (or other measures of net stocks of economic and military resources not shown here), then China lags far behind the United States and looks set to do so for the foreseeable future.
+rise... if power is measured in terms of GDP or CINC, China already appears to be the most powerful country in the world; by contrast, if power is measured with my proxy for net resources or the UN or World Bank’s measures of net resources ..., then China lags far behind the United States and looks set to do so for the foreseeable future.

 References